 Prayer Thoughts for August – Truancy Awareness

 It was a rhetoric repeated so often that many stopped listening.
 It held little meaning for them, especially the ones it was designed to reach.
-It was not until he was older and an adult that Lucas came to realize the truth and importance of that all-so-frequently-repeated rhetoric: stay in school, get an education, graduate, and don’t break the law.
+Not until he was older and an adult did Lucas realize the truth and importance of that all-so-frequently-repeated rhetoric: stay in school, get an education, graduate, and don’t break the law.

 Many schools across the nation resume classes in August.
 It is appropriate, then, that August is National Truancy Prevention Month.
-Truancy is an intentional, unauthorized or illegal absence from compulsory education.
+Truancy is an intentional, unauthorized, or illegal absence from compulsory education.
 These absences can vary from state to state, according to each state’s own laws.
 Unfortunately, not all schools report attendance information, and with the variation in laws, truancy data is extremely limited.
-Usually student who are truant end up dropping out of school.
+Usually, students who are truant end up dropping out of school.
 Those results are known.
 Just half of the students who drop out of school are gainfully employed and those who are employed earn 35 percent less than those who graduate high school.
-Student who drop out of school are also at a higher risk for criminal behavior and activity and teen pregnancy.
+Students who drop out of school are also at a higher risk for criminal behavior and activity and teen pregnancy.

 This month, pray for the students returning to school.
 Pray that they will find encouragement, friendships, and a welcoming environment.
 Pray that the teachers will engage their students.
-Pray for families to encourage their children to continue with their education.
+And pray for families to encourage their children to continue with their education.
 Pray for the children.

 For more information regarding how your financial support can help, please click here.